neondatabase/website/content/docs/reference/cli-connection-string.md

     </CodeBlock>

-- Generate a pooled connection string for the current project, branch, and database with the `--pooled` option.
+- Create a pooled connection string for the current project, branch, and database with the `--pooled` option.
 This option adds a `-pooler` flag to the host name which enables connection pooling for clients that use this connection string.

     <CodeBlock shouldWrap>